edgamat/edgamat.github.io/_posts/2019-09-08-LaunchSettings-In-ASPNET-Core.md

 The configuration value loaded into the application will be 25, not 20.
 The same override can be made via the command line.

-This is all laid out in more detail here: [Configuration in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/)
+This is described in more detail here: [Configuration in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/)

 ## Using the Launch Settings